 Graduating is the goal of enrolling in a college or post-secondary IT degree program.
 But ultimately that degree is a means to an end, and the majority of students are in school for one reason—to get a job—which is why Tom says networking should be a priority from the day you set foot on campus (even if it’s a virtual foot).

 “I tell my students in their first class, their first semester, your job search starts today.
 They all look at me like I’m crazy,” said Tom.
 “But if you’re not starting today, you’re going to miss out on dozens of opportunities as you’re waiting to graduate.
 Classes are important—they will help you get you the skills you need, but it’s not the end.
 You need a job, so you need to start networking your first semester.”

 Take advantage of CompTIA AITP student membership.

 CompTIA AITP student membership is a simple way for IT students to tap into the industry.
-Student membership is free, and provides you with access to a variety of benefits, such as the powerful job search portal TechTalent, research and thought leadership, and career resources, such as the guide Your First Year on the Job: An IT Prepper.
-It also allows you to get involved with your school’s CompTIA AITP student chapter, as well as your local professional chapter.
+Student membership is free, and provides you with access to a variety of benefits, such as research and thought leadership, career resources, such as the guide Your First Year on the Job: An IT Prepper.
+It also allows you to get involved with your school’s CompTIA AITP student chapter, as well as your local professional chapter and more.
 Through your school’s chapter, you’ll have the opportunity to participate in programs, events and networking and even take on leadership roles.

 At Trident Tech, Tom led the charge to connect his student chapter with local tech employers.
 “We’d invite employers to come in and talk to students about what they need to do to get hired.
 They’d speak with them one on one, so that they can get to know students.”
 It was beneficial for the employers too: “Employers would say, ‘Look at all these students; we need to hire from this program.’”